Yashwantrao Holkar: Siege of Delhi

-On 8 October 1804, attacked the capital Delhi to control over the Mughal Emperor Shah Alam II, who was new restricted monarch by the British like marathas and attacked the army of Colonel Ochterlony and Berne.
-The Siege of Delhi (1804) lasted for more than a week, but Holkar could not succeed because Mughal Emperor sent army for siege and defend From maratha with Colonel Ochterlony and supported by Lord Lake.
-Assessing the situation, he changed the plan, and postponed it.
-Admiring his bravery, Mughol Emperor Shah Alam gave him the title of "Maharajadhiraja Raj Rajeshwar Alija Bahadur".
+In Delhi, the Mughal Emperor Shah Alam II had become puppet monarch of his new masters, the British who successfully replaced Marathas after defeating Sindhia.
+On 8 October 1804, to gain control over the emperor, Holkar marched towards Delhi and attacked the army of Colonel Ochterlony and Berne.
+The Siege of Delhi (1804) lasted for more than a week, but Holkar could not succeed because the emperor sent his army for the British defenders with Colonel Ochterlony and supported by Lord Lake.
+Assessing the situation, Holkar changed the plan, and postponed the siege.
+Admiring his bravery, the Emperor Shah Alam gave him the title of Maharajadhiraja Raj Rajeshwar Alija Bahadur as a token of admiration for his bravery.